Six gentlemen of the Hundred Days' Reform: Beheaded

-The six gentlemen stood trial on 28 September 1898, and were beheaded at Caishikou in Beijing without being tried by the Ministry of Justice.
+The six gentlemen stood trial on 28 September 1898 and were beheaded at Caishikou in Beijing on the same day without being tried by the Ministry of Justice.

 However, biographer Jung Chang noted that Empress Dowager's action was also motivated by the assassination threat toward her.
 Yang Rui was said to be innocent, but four of the six were among the conspirators, including Yang Shenxiu who proposed the plan to infiltrate Cixi's resident.
 The assassination plan was concealed for a long time until the testimony of the man named Bi, who was ordered to kill Cixi but managed to escape, was revealing the plot to kill Cixi.
 The testimony was found in Japanese archives in the 1980s.
 Kang Youwei managed to escape to Japan, and he also spread stories to vilify Cixi.
 Jung Chang wrote that Kang Youwei was a "master propagandist".

 The six were beheaded in the following order: Kang Guangren (康广仁), Tan Sitong, Lin Xu, Yang Shenxiu (杨深秀), Yang Rui (杨锐), and Liu Guangdi.